enasequence/read_docs/faq/cohort-subs-guide.rst

 While the BioSamples database is key to capturing the linking of data types on participant level, the `Cohort Browser <https://www.pathogensportal.org/cohorts>`_ presents a range of study-level information about each cohort.
-This metadata is an integral part of the Pathogens Portal, enhancing the findability of a cohort dataset, and this serves as the primary entry point into cohort data.
-The linked data types included in the cohort will be indicated under the 'Type of data' column within the cohort browser.
+This metadata is an integral part of the Pathogens Portal, enhancing the findability of a cohort dataset, and this serves as the primary entry point into the dataset.
+The included data types in the dataset will be represented by the 'Type of data' column within the cohort browser.

-s an integral part of the Pathogens Portal, and serves as the primary entry point into cohort data.

 For your cohort to display within a cohort browser, please contact us to check which metadata will be needed for your dataset.
 As a guide, the following information will be needed to describe the cohort: